Posts tagged: travel

 (Taken with Instagram)

-Two weeks ago in Berlin I was just like Napoleon, a well-heeled foreigner seeking the Brandenburg gate with nothing on me but my wits and a digitally generated map with fixed coordinates on my location, at all times, calculated by global positioning satellites 500 miles above the earth transmitting data to my phone at the speed of light which is simultaneously playing Frank Ocean.
-Just like Napoleon.
+Two weeks ago in Berlin I was just like Napoleon, a well-heeled foreigner seeking the Brandenburg gate with nothing on me but my wits (and a digital map with fixed coordinates on my location calculated by global positioning satellites 500 miles above the earth that transmitted that data to my phone which was simultaneously playing Frank Ocean).

 And while I was fumbling around with my nose pressed in a Frommer’s guidebook, I walked down a long avenue named Ebertstrasse that runs northward along the eastern edge of the Tiergarten and past the American embassy.
 Despite the global positioning satellites, I found the street purely by blind luck walking away from the roundabout at Postdamer platz because all the street signs there have the same bastard name: postdamer, postdamer, postdamer… like George Foreman walking around in a circle yelling at all his kids.